priyanshu2119/Abhi/README.md

 # Sustainable Cups 컵

+Currently working on this so you may see updates...
 **Save the Planet, One Cup at a Time.**

-Sustainable Cups is a modern, responsive web application designed to reduce paper cup waste on college campuses.
-It leverages technology to create an engaging ecosystem where students are motivated to use reusable cups through a system of tracking, rewards, and gamification.
+Sustainable Cups is a web application designed to reduce paper cup waste on college campuses.
+Students are motivated to use reusable cups through a system of tracking, rewards, and gamification.

 ![Sustainable Cups Screenshot](https://images.unsplash.com/photo-1577937927133-66ef06acdf18?auto=format&fit=crop&w=1200)
-*(Image placeholder: A screenshot of the application's home page would be perfect here.)*

 ---

-## 🚀 About The Project
+## About The Project

-The project aims to tackle the environmental problem of single-use cup waste.
-By creating a closed-loop system within a campus, we encourage a behavioral shift towards sustainability.
-The application serves as the central hub for users, distributors, and administrators to participate in this green initiative.
+This project tackles the environmental problem of single-use cup waste.
+By creating a system within a campus, we encourage sustainable practices.
+The application serves as the central hub for users, distributors, and administrators to participate in this initiative.

 ### Core Concepts
 *   **Track:** Users scan a QR code on their cup each time they use it.